Dunedin Public Libraries Association

 Supporting the libraries

-The Association has made substantial financial contributions towards the maintenance of rare book collections, the provision of a drinking fountain, trolleys, baskets and audio equipment for talking books as well as children’s toys, display cabinets and TV monitors.
+The Friends have made substantial financial contributions towards the maintenance of the heritage book collections, the provision of a drinking fountain, trolleys, baskets and audio equipment for talking books as well as children’s toys, display cabinets and TV monitors.

-Through their executive body, the DPLA Committee, the Friends administer the Dunningham Fund, a handsome bequest from which the executive have authorized grants such as $25,000 to help meet the cost of alterations in the New Zealand Room.
+Through their executive body, the DPLA Committee, the Friends administer the Dunningham Fund, a handsome bequest from which various substantial grants have been authorised, such as $25,000 to help meet the cost of alterations in the New Zealand Room.

 Membership and benefits